Wilder planning

 We are also a non-statutory consultee for planning applications.
 Local Planning Authorities (LPAs) do not have an obligation to consult us, but we are routinely consulted on applications that may affect important wildlife sites.
 Our planning role is about promoting positive outcomes, as well as fighting potentially harmful proposals.

-We don’t have the resources to respond to every application we are consulted on, and often must prioritise responses to planning applications where we feel we can make the greatest difference for Norfolk’s special habitats and species.
+We don’t have the resources to respond to every application we are consulted on, and must prioritise responses to planning applications where we feel we can make the greatest difference for Norfolk’s special habitats and species.
+We usually can only get involved where cases will have a detrimental impact on County Wildlife Sites or our Nature Reserves.
+To maximise efficiency we avoid duplication with other wildlife organisations.
+We also regularly respond to Neighbourhood Plans and Local Plans.

 Current cases